 13. Jajce, Bosnia and Herzegovina

-Frequently Asked Questions (FAQs) about hidden destinations in Europe
+FAQs about my favorite hidden destinations in Europe

 Still undecided about where to go in Europe off-the-beaten-path?
 Fly business class to Europe and hop on over to one of these lesser known destinations.
 Here are some questions I get asked a lot that will help you plan your trip.